bumi/bundler-thankyou/README.md

 The author could also decide to dedicate the donations to somebody else.
 For example the rails gems could say thankyous should go to RailsGirls or similar projects.

-#### What the user has to do:
+#### What the user/funder has to do:

+Connect `bundler-thankyou` to a [LND](https://github.com/lightningnetwork/lnd) lightning node.

-Use this tool and basically run `bundle thankyou` and specify a desired amount.
+Then run `bundle thankyou` and specify a desired amount.
 The amount will automatically be split among all the used gems.

 #### Advantages